Maya-de-la-Deveze/MyWhoosh-QA-Portfolio/QA-Portfolio-Testing-Strategy.md

 ## Assumptions & Limitations

-- Testing is limited to the publicly accessible MyWhoosh website.
-- No access to staging, development, or backend systems.
+- Testing is limited to the publicly accessible MyWhoosh website; no access to staging/test environments or backend systems
-- Payment and subscription workflows are not executed.
+- Real payments and account-sensitive actions (e.g. subscription purchase) are not executed
-- Findings reflect the behaviour of the website at the time of testing and may change as the product evolves.
+- Findings reflect the site's behaviour at the time of testing and may not remain accurate if the site is updated afterward
-- This is an independent portfolio project created for educational and demonstration purposes.
-It is not affiliated with, endorsed by, or commissioned by MyWhoosh.
+- This is an independent learning project, not affiliated with or commissioned by MyWhoosh